 The aerospace manufacturer has plans to reduce its CO2 emissions by 50% by 2050.
 To achieve this, Boeing has invested in renewable energy and plans to produce planes that use less and more efficient fuels.

 Boeing’s action plans for the future are linked to innovation, technology and sustainability.
-For example, they claim that every new airplane developed by the company is 15%-25% more efficient than the airplane it replaces and their materials recovery processes allow them to recycle almost 90% of unused plane parts (in weight).
+For example, they claim that every new aeroplane developed by the company is 15%-25% more efficient than the aeroplane it replaces and their materials recovery processes allow them to recycle almost 90% of unused plane parts (in weight).

 Some additional actions that can be found in Boeing’s impact report are:

 The Swiss food and beverage company has set a goal of reducing its CO2 emissions by 50% by 2030.
 To achieve this, Nestlé has committed to having sourced 50% of all their ingredients from regenerative agriculture by then.

 To reduce the carbon footprint of its products and scope 2 and 3 emissions, Nestlé has reduced the packaging materials in its coffee and nutritional products, developed a water-saving technology for its coffee machines, and invested in carbon-reducing technologies for refrigeration systems.

 Some other milestones stated in their Environmental impact report are:

 British Airways is one of the key investors in Sustainable Aviation Fuel (SAF), being the first airline in the world to use SAF produced on a commercial scale in the UK.
 The company plans to invest $400 million in the development of this game-changer product in the aviation industry.
 This is one of their main actions towards getting to being a carbon-neutral company in 2050.

 Other actions include:

 Bosch understands that knowledge is the key to long-term success.
 In 2020, Bosch became the first global industrial company to achieve carbon neutrality.
 Their climate action is currently based in 4 levers (in order of priority):